Nicotous1/Enron/README.md

 # SVBM on Python
 The SVBM module is compiled for Python 3.6.
-It implements the variational EM of Pierre Latouche.
-His paper can be found [here](https://drive.google.com/open?id=1TH90r7auLsqnAXUpRYTLH8PKmaFpXvkw).
+It implements the variational EM of Pierre Latouche.<br>
+His paper can be found [here](https://drive.google.com/open?id=1TH90r7auLsqnAXUpRYTLH8PKmaFpXvkw).<br>
+There is a wiki to explain how to use the module.<br>

-To use it, you just need to add one file to your directory :
+To use it, you just need to add one file from this [folder](https://github.com/Nicotous1/Enron/blob/master/module/) to your directory :
 * For Linux, Mac OS X : SVBM.cpython-36m-x86_64-linux-gnu.so
 * For Windows :

-This file are in the folder [module](https://github.com/Nicotous1/Enron/blob/master/module/).<br>
 If this files do not work you can try the notebook : "Try with Cython.ipynb"

-There is a wiki to explain how the module work.

 The module was developped for the study of the Enron Scandal.<br>
 There are two notebook related :